Lekssays/oudadShell/README.md

 - vi : text editor
 - bye : exit the shell
 - help : display these commands
+Development: It was tested on macOS Sierra and Ubuntu 16.04 LTS.

 ## Usage:
 - oudad$ > command argument